SocksTheWolf/L4D2Bridge/README.md

 This is an application and service layer to a L4D2 server, that allows for external events to influence an active server live.

+## Features

+* Live server console
+* Robust action handling
+* Multiple service event ingesting
+* Fairly lightweight

+### Console Functionality

+Anything typed in the text box will be sent directly to the server via RCON, with the following exceptions:

+* reload - reloads the configuration of the application
+* clear - clears the console log entirely

 ## Influence Service Sources

 * Tiltify Donations